All Episodes

 If they're offended, go away.

-But he played that card.
+But he played that card, that one card.

 There was a combination of factors.

-And what has happened is that we now have a flatline economy and they realize there are real world consequences to your choice.
+And what has happened is that we now have a flatline economy, and they realize there are real-world consequences to your choice.

-We have a collapsed housing market, we have a collapsed jobs market, we have a dying dollar, uh, and uh people are beginning to understand that actually the the price of making yourself feel good for voting for Barack Obama is actually quite high.
+We have a collapsed housing market, we have a collapsed jobs market, we have a dying dollar, and people are beginning to understand that actually the price of making yourself feel good for voting for Barack Obama is actually quite high.

-Uh Deb, thanks for your thanks for your call.
+Deb, thanks for your call.

 Great to have you with us on the show.